amirreza-azadmehr/V2RAY-Limited-for-1-User/README.md

  run code with     sudo python3 main1.py
- for stop this code press  ctrl+c . enjoy it. if you want to send bann users tu telgram bot set telegram bot-api and one chatID.
+ for stop this code press  ctrl+c . enjoy it. if you want to send bann users tu telgram bot , set telegram bot-api and one chatID.

+ in main-V2 :   if users higher than 3 , connection block. when  user lower than 3 auto connect.